 Harry’s New York Bar

 It was one of the bars Hemingway frequented, near the Paris Opera.
 This place served as a meeting place for expatriates in the city.
-The bar itself came from a Manhattan bar that Harry’s original owner, jockey Tod Sloan, had owned previously.
+The bar itself came from a Manhattan bar that Harry’s original owner, jockey Tod Sloan, who had owned it previously.